DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 England.

 You will need a degree to teach all student groups except those in further education, depending on the type of further education you are teaching.

-Find out about the [support you can get while training to teach if you're disabled](/funding-and-support/if-youre-disabled).

 ## Teach disabled pupils and pupils with special educational needs